elad-bar/playarr/docs/features/processing-manager-registry.md

 - State is mixed between instance-level (rate limiter) and execution-level (caches)
 - No reuse of processing manager instances across job executions
 - Inconsistent with provider pattern (providers are singletons)
+- Only TMDB processing manager follows singleton pattern; IPTV processing managers do not

+## Implementation Status

+### Completed

+- ✅ TMDB processing manager is already created as a singleton instance in `index.js` (line 460)
+- ✅ Class registry (`PROCESSING_MANAGER_REGISTRY`) exists in `BaseJobWithSaveCoordinator.js` for mapping provider types to classes

+### Pending

+- ❌ `ProcessingContext` class - Not yet created
+- ❌ `ProcessingManagerRegistry` service - Not yet created
+- ❌ Processing managers are not yet stateless (still store execution-scoped state)
+- ❌ Jobs still create new processing manager instances per execution
+- ❌ `ProvidersManager` does not maintain registry when providers are created/updated/deleted

 ## Proposed Architecture